Picks and Shovels: tech marketing for the AI era.

 The core principle is simple: Help First.
 Provide genuine value before asking for anything in return.
 Create technical content, build communities, and demonstrate your product through real-world scenarios rather than relying on traditional advertising tactics.

 This hub contains everything I have learned about developer marketing from building marketing functions at Sun Microsystems, Microsoft, Amazon Web Services, Meta, Twitter, and Supabase.
-Explore the categories below or dive into the complete guide.
+Explore the categories below or browse the complete guide.

 Developer Marketing Fundamentals